Know Your Rights

 At Home

-- You do not have to open the door unless officers show a signed warrant from a judge with your correct name and address.
+- You do not have to open the door unless officers show a valid warrant with your correct name or address.

-- Ask to see the warrant before opening the door.
+- You may ask to see the warrant before opening the door.
 You can have them slide it under the door or hold it up to a window.

-- You can remain silent and do not have to let officers in without a proper warrant.
+- You can remain silent and do not have to let officers in without a valid warrant.

 In Public or on the Street

 - You have the right to remain silent.
-Say, “I choose to remain silent.”
+You can say, “I choose to remain silent.”

 - You may ask, “Am I free to go?”
-If the answer is yes, walk away calmly.
+If the answer is yes, you may walk away calmly.

 - Do not show false documents or provide fake information.